amethyst-lemon/compai/README.md

 ## What algorithms are used to process the image
 The used algorithms are listed in their use order as in how they follow each other to process the uploaded image.

+*list of algorithms and mini descriptions of how they work and what they do to the image*

 ## Libaries used

 - streamlit | App UI is built using this libary, input sliders and checkboxes, image upload and download options are implemented with streamlit components